 The Bucks County (PA) Chapter of The Links, Incorporated is committed to improving the quality of life in our community and abroad.
 The members demonstrate their dedication through volunteer participation in community service projects and the granting of college scholarships to African-American students who excel academically and have financial need.

 In the words of the first Bucks County Chapter President, Link Jennie Jeter, from 1966:

 A meeting was called at the home of Josephine Booth, Trevose, PA on Sunday October 31, 1965.
 Being concerned primarily with the problems of our youth, we readily organized to encourage and motivate youth activities.
 A name for our group was suggested by Florence Johnson "Ladies of Bucks County."
 This was accepted and the following officers elected:

 Anne Garrott - Chairman of Public Relations

 With Vickie Marcos and Betty Taylor as member (sic) of the committee

 Other members: Clarice Logan and Louise Nelson

-We sat to work with the word "involvement" leading us into action.
+We got to work with the word "involvement" leading us into action.
 Our first venture was in the field of Art Appreciation, given in New Hope, June 12, 1966.
-The Y.W.C.A. of Langhorne for creative arts and the Doylestown Treasure Chest building fund for retarded children were the beneficiaries.
+The Y.W.C.A. of Langhorne for Creative Arts and the Doylestown Treasure Chest building fund for retarded children were the beneficiaries.